Al-Andalus Ensemble: Historical influences

-The Al-Andalus Ensemble takes its name and much of its inspiration from Al-Andalus, Spain.
-Historically, "Al-Andalus" refers to Moorish Iberia, or parts of the Iberian Peninsula governed by Muslims between 711 and 1492.
+The Al-Andalus Ensemble takes its name and much of its inspiration from al-Andalus.
+Historically, "al-Andalus" refers to Moorish Iberia, or parts of the Iberian Peninsula governed by Muslims between 711 and 1492.
 During these eight centuries, Andalusian Spain witnessed cultural cooperation and innovation between Africa, the East and the West as well as between Muslims, Jews and Christians.
 The Al-Andalus Ensemble follows the model of Al-Andalus in composition and performance, drawing on many cultures and traditions to present the suggestion of intercultural peace and artistic innovation.

 Educational programs

 The ensemble won the University of California, Santa Barbara-based California ArtsBridge award for their K-12 educational program "Journey from Baghdad to Cordoba".
 The "Baghdad.." program is now part of the Young Audiences association to bring the arts into schools throughout North America.

 Discography

 The Al-Andalus Ensemble's work can be heard on their recordings: